GOUHFI: a novel contrast- and resolution-agnostic segmentation tool for Ultra-High Field MRI: Methods

 \subsubsection{Inference}

 Since 5-fold cross-validation was used (i.e., 5 separate models were trained), an ensembling strategy, where the softmax outputs (i.e., probability for each label) from all models are averaged together, was used to produce a single output label map at inference.
-Moreover, after training all five models, a post-processing step of keeping only the largest component for each label was tested with the validation dataset.
+Moreover, after training all five models, the default post-processing step proposed by \nn{} of keeping only the largest component for each label was tested with the validation dataset.
 For all labels, the average Dice score was computed with only the largest component compared to the value with all components for that label.
 Then, if the average Dice score was improved, the post-processing step would be executed for this label on any data to be inferred.
+For \go{}, this step was applied to all 35 labels except the Left- and Right-Inferior-Lateral-Ventricles.

 Since \go{} was trained with segmentations produced from \fsv{}, and U-Nets are sensitive to spatial localization, all data needed to be reoriented to the Left-Inferior-Anterior (LIA) orientation before being inferred.
 Moreover, the data to be inferred needed to be resampled to the training resolution of \sevi{} before being processed by the network.
 The data was then resampled back to native resolution after being segmented.
 Inference, up/downsampling (if using a different resolution from the one used for training) and post-processing took approximately 60 seconds per 3D volume/image.
+All these steps are implemented in \go{} and all results shown in this work were computed with \go{} version 1.1.0 available at \url{https://github.com/mafortin/GOUHFI/releases/tag/1.1.0}.